...Collaborative youth artmaking and exhibition in the spirit of Ubuntu

 We strive to have young people be involved, engaged, connected, and heard; and for adults to work in productive, innovative, and respectful ways with youth.

-Founded in 2006, Ubuntu Arts is a yearly art-making and exhibition project that is coordinated and produced by Ann Tobey, Ph.D., associate professor, Juvenile Justice and Youth Advocacy.
+Founded in 2006, Ubuntu Arts is a yearly art-making and exhibition project that is coordinated and produced by Ann Tobey, Ph.D., associate professor, Youth Justice and Advocacy.

 The projects are inspired by the spirit of Ubuntu.
 Loosely translated from the Bantu languages of Sub Saharan Africa, Ubuntu means "I am because you are" (Archbishop Desmond Tutu, 1999).